 I was ordered to pay 316$ but it was modified to 266$ before it became final because I have another child, but they did not reduce the backed child support, I also changed jobs because the previous one was seasonal and I needed a permanent job but I get paid less now I get 10.50 an hr.
 I used to...
 Read more »

 In Utah, by law, you usually cannot change your back child support obligation, and a judge can only modify child support "back" to the date of filing of a petition to modify your child support obligation.
-You should consult with an experienced lawyer to discuss the full specifics of your case to...Read more »
+You should consult with an experienced lawyer to discuss the full specifics of your...Read more »

 In Utah, a home equity loan would usually not be considered income for the purpose of changing child support amounts.
 There are many factors that go into the calculation of child support, so it is recommended that you seek the advice of an experienced lawyer to review all the facts of your...Read more »

 This is a very difficult question that is very fact specific.
-You need to seek the advice of a lawyer to discuss the particular facts of your situation, as it may not be necessary or in you or your child's best interest for you to have your parents have "full custody" in order for you to achieve...Read more »
+You need to seek the advice of a lawyer to discuss the particular facts of your situation, as it may not be necessary or in you or your child's best interest for you to have your parents have "full custody" in order for...Read more »

 My ex wife's boyfriend is there everyday and receives mail at her address.
 Our divorce stipulation states that if she remarries or cohabitates then alimony discontinues.
 She denies to my daughter that he is living there despite him being there every day and night and moving out of his apartment.